 Presentations by PHRI investigators at ESC 2018 included the following:

-Dr. Eikelboom discussed the COMPASS trial – bleeding and cancer risk in patients with vascular disease treated with Rivaroxaban.
-At a session called “Satellite Symposium: Setting the COMPASS into new directions,” he spoke about improved outcomes for patients with chronic Coronary Artery Disease and Peripheral Artery Disease, along with his PHRI peer, Dr. Sonia Anand.
+John Eikelboom discussed the COMPASS trial – bleeding and cancer risk in patients with vascular disease treated with Rivaroxaban.
+At a session called “Satellite Symposium: Setting the COMPASS into new directions,” he spoke about improved outcomes for patients with chronic Coronary Artery Disease and Peripheral Artery Disease, along with his PHRI colleague, Sonia Anand.

-Dr. Mahshid Dehghan, PHRI researcher in nutrition epidemiology, participated in an ESC 2018 session on Nutrition, Malnutrition and Heart Disease, contributing her presentation on “Fats, Carbs, Alcohol: Debunking the Myths of Healthy Nutrition.”
+Mahshid Dehghan, also a researcher of nutrition at PHRI, gave a presentation on “Fats, Carbs, Alcohol: Debunking the Myths of Healthy Nutrition.”

-Late Breaking Science in Heart Failure – Dr. Harriette Van Spall
+Late Breaking Science in Heart Failure – Harriette Van Spall

 VISION Study: Frequency, Causes and Timing of 30-Day Mortality after Noncardiac Surgery

-Dr. Jessica Spence, PHR researcher, anesthesiology resident at Hamilton Health Sciences and PhD candidate at McMaster University, working with Dr. PJ Devereaux, participated in Late Breaking Registry Results, on the VISION study, looking at the frequency, causes, and timing of 30-day mortality after noncardiac surgery: analysis of the vascular events in noncardiac surgery patients.
+Jessica Spence, a PHRI Investigator and anesthesiology resident at Hamilton Health Sciences and PhD candidate at McMaster University, working with PJ Devereaux, participated in Late Breaking Registry Results, on the VISION study, looking at the frequency, causes, and timing of 30-day mortality after noncardiac surgery: analysis of the vascular events in noncardiac surgery patients.